scvalex/ltc/docs/final.md

 So far, we have seen that LTc is a an ecAP distributed data store which can hold any serializable Haskell value.
-Now we describe the levels of atomicity operations on individual data stores may have, and then define the level LTc uses.
+Now we describe the levels of atomicity operations on individual data stores may have, and then define the level that LTc uses.

 On one end of the spectrum, operations could have no atomicity
 whatsoever: writes may be interrupted halfway through, reads may